Baxter Street: Five Points

 The southern end of the street deteriorated into a slum, largely due to the infilling of the Collect Pond, which lowered property values, causing the middle class to move out, and poor immigrants and African Americans to move in.
 The area, particularly the street, eventually became known for gang violence.

 In between, the first bowling alleys also were opened on the street, behind the saloons at Nos.
 51 and 63, and the tap dance was created by competing black and Irish dancers at a tavern at 67 Orange.

-In 1854, to try to remove some of the stigma the area had taken on already, some of the primary streets were renamed, including Orange Street, which was then named after Charles Baxter, a state legislator who also to fought and died as a lieutenant colonel in the Mexican–American War.
+In 1854, to try to remove some of the stigma the area had taken on already, some of the primary streets were renamed, including Orange Street, which was then named after Charles Baxter, a state legislator who fought and died as a lieutenant colonel in the Mexican–American War.

 Nonetheless, the area, and the street, would maintain its seedy reputation.
 Gangs included the Baxter Street Dudes, who ran the Grand Duke's Theatre from their headquarters on the street during the 1870s.
-When various artists and photographers (most notably, Jacob Riis) would capture the scenes of the Five Points intersection and the squalor of the area in the 1870s and '80s, many Baxter Street scenes, including such residences as the "Dens of Death" would be seen.
+When various artists and photographers (most notably, Jacob Riis) would capture the scenes of the Five Points intersection and the squalor of the area in the 1870s and 1880s, many Baxter Street scenes, including such residences as the "Dens of Death" would be seen.

+Little Italy

+When Baxter Street was part of Little Italy, it was home to many Italian immigrants from northern Italy, especially Genoa.
+After World War II, many of the Italians moved to Brooklyn, Staten Island, Long Island, Westchester and New Jersey.